zlagpacan/437_OoO/README.md

   - I would be only a little surprised if there are correctness issues in the design.
   - I was too lazy to implement any sort of memory dependence prediction.
 This is the primary culprit making certain non-trivial test cases worse on the 437_OoO design versus my old 437 design I used for the class labs (in-order pipeline, blocking dcaches, blocking atomic bus, no speculated memory accesses).
     - multi.simple.loop_hit.asm purposely targets this weakness.
 The massive performance loss can be easily seen.
-- I treated this project as a learning experience, a design challenge, and a place to experiment
+- I treated this project as a learning experience, a design challenge, and a place to experiment.
   - I wasn't strictly aiming for performance maximization.
 I more wanted to implement certain architecture features, whether they made sense for performance or not.
   - I made all my microarchitecture desicions based on the higher-level architecture overviews from ECE 565 and ECE 666.
 I challenged myself by figuring out all the unspecified and nitty-gritty details myself, not referring to other existing microarchitecture implementations.
   - I was pleasantly surprised that some of my decisions matched real used methods.